hipe/tmx/lib/skylab/face/doc/issues/019-normalize.md

 (fortunately for your callable) outside of the scope of field-level normalization.

+### channel of concern xyzzy: is the value we should store different than the
+    value we received (and if so, what is this new value)?

+this is the bread and butter of normalization: a data node comes in in some particular shape, and you may want to change its shape for a variety of reasons. possible reasons include but are not limited to:

+  • consistency: you always want to say "st" and not "street"
+  • efficiency: you want to convert integer strings into ints now
+  • data-de-duplication: (basically a special form of consistency)
+  • because there was a validation error [1]
+  • encoding - internally you will hold these strings as UTF-8
+  • because of the requirements of various storage contexts (volatile or otherwise) [2]
+  • discrete internal representation [3]

+[1] depending on your framework or algorithm, you may chose to leave the invalid data "in" the field e.g for use in rendering it to the UI. that is to say, there can be value in modeling invalid data.

+[2] when we say "storage" we do not mean databases, disk, etc. we use "storage" here stand for the abstract place that the field value will go, whatever it is, (the "downstream") after the normalizer finishes with it.

+[3] imagine you may have a bitfield with three (er) fields. it "comes in" as e.g a byte or maybe a N-length array of possibly non-unique strings. internally you may find and/or more optimal to represent this bitfield as a struct of booleans (and it may be [#bm-008]). also, maybe you want such a struct to be "stored" (e.g in an ivar) whether or not any fields "came in" (whether or not any actual parameters were provided for this). a normalizer fills this need.

+the `normalizer callable` gets full autonomy in deciding whether and what to change the received value (to) for the field. as hinted at way above, the callable will always be called whether or not a value was provided, so the callable is one means by which we may implement defaulting behavior (but consider first using the `default` metafield for this, which takes a niladic proc as its mandatory property).

+so the callable decides `if` the field's value should change, and if so `what` value to change it to, BUT the callable does *not* get to decide `how` to actuate the change itself. the aspect of storage is outside of the callable's domain of responsibility. the callable does not actuate the change, only signal it.

+this is an important point, because it lets us make re-usable normalizers that can work across a variety of business domains *and* frameworks *AND* modalities.

+how the callable signals such a change back to the system is covered below.

 ## how can the callable signal signals back to the system along each of
    the three channels of concern?